 David Silberkleit bought his first Bugeye Sprite in 1978 for $1100.
-It was a beater, he found in the Sunday New York Times classifieds, painted in gray rattle-can primer, with shiny teal seats.
-He retrieved it from a busy street in New Haven, CT where it had been paralleled parked for far too long, with all the dents to prove it.
+It was a beater he found in the Sunday New York Times classifieds, painted in gray rattle-can primer, with vinyl seats finished in shiny metallic teal blue.
+He retrieved it from a busy street in New Haven, Connecticut, where it had been paralleled parked for far too long, with all the dents to prove it.

-All of those parts, by the way, are now offered in the new Bugeyeguy parts catalog, the premier resource for restoration parts for Bugeye loves worldwide.
+All of those custom parts on Gumby, by the way, are now offered in the Bugeyeguy parts catalog, the premier resource for restoration parts for Bugeye lovers worldwide.